kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Streptococcal endocarditis with aortitis
 	E. Syphilitic aortitis

-#### Answer: B. Cystic medial necrosis
+#### Answer: B. Cystic medial necrosis - TRUE
 - Aortic dissection occurs 2--3 times more frequently than ruptured abdominal aortic aneurysm (AAA)
-- It is usually causes by cystic medial necrosis (Erdheim's mucoid degeneration) of the aorta and (less commonly) its major branches, including the coronary arteries
+- Usually causes by cystic medial necrosis (_Erdheim's mucoid degeneration_) of aorta
+	- Less commonly of its major branches, including the coronary arteries
 - Fragmentation of elastic fibres and mucoid degeneration occur in the media
-	- Are most severe in the area of the junction of its middle and outer thirds (the typical location of the dissection)
+	- Most severe in the area of junction of its middle and outer thirds
+		- The typical location of the dissection
-- Hypertension and Marfan's syndrome predispose to the occurrence of aortic dissection
+- Hypertension and Marfan's syndrome predispose to aortic dissection
-	- Intimal tear where dissection begins usually occurs in the ascending aorta
+	- Intimal tear usually begins in ascending aorta

 **Notes**
 - Aortitis in tertiary syphilis is caused by obliterative endarteritis of the *adventitial vasa vasorum* of the aorta